Team2489/2019-Robot-Code/README.md

 3. **Drivetrain.java** - Genereic drop-in code for a standard 4-motor tank drivetrain with an added exit feature
 4. **Arm.java** - Contains arm control code with a feature limit its acceleration to prevent breakage and to freeze the arm in position
 5. **HatchGrabber.java** - Implements simple grab and release functions for the grabber.

+Need to Add:
+1. Potentiometer and PID for Arm angle sensing and control
+2. Vision Code for drive base alignment with target